How To Not Enable Your Addicted Child

 Boundaries Help To Not Enable Your Addicted Child

 Additionally, set boundaries on your relationships with your child.
-Those boundaries need to be emotional, physical and often financial as well.
+Those boundaries need to be emotional, physical, and often financial as well.
 Remember that though still your children, they are adults and you need boundaries to protect your relationships.
 When you don’t want to enable an addicted child, the last thing you need to do is allow them access to financial accounts that could bring significant financial distress to you as well.
 Setting boundaries is difficult, but with the help and support of peers in groups who have walked this path, you can do it.

-Most importantly, one of the most loving things you can do for your child is refer them for treatment.
+Most importantly, one of the most loving things you can do for your child is to refer them for treatment.
 With reputable treatment plans that utilize a network of resources, your child has the best chance of recovering from addiction and leading the life you always dreamed for them.

 Why A Recovery Program Is The Best Way To Love Your Child

 Recovery programs will not just give your child the resources, networks, skills, and treatment options that they need to live their best lives, but they’ll support you as well.
 When you don’t want to enable your addicted child, a recovery program will stand right beside you as you make those choices and decisions that come with firm boundaries.
 When your child is part of a recovery program, you no longer have to feel as if you are alone in ‘saving,’ your child.
-While ultimately, as an adult, your child is the only person who can truly save him or herself, a recovery program will help you not enable your child while protecting yourself, your resources and your life—all while supporting your addicted child in what he or she needs to recover.
+While ultimately, as an adult, your child is the only person who can truly save him or herself, a recovery program will help you not enable your child while protecting yourself, your resources, and your life—all while supporting your addicted child in what he or she needs to recover.

 A recovery program that is committed to giving your child an encouraging and supportive environment in which to recover and get back to life will not just be a lifesaver for your child—it may be for you as well.